Automatic policy enforcement is only available for organizations that have purchased Adobe Healthcare Shield or Adobe

-Once data is labeled and usage policies are defined, you can enforce data usage compliance with policies.
+Once data is labeled and data usage policies are defined, you can enforce data usage compliance with policies.
 When activating audience segments to destinations, Adobe Experience Platform automatically enforces usage policies should any violations occur.

 This guide requires a working understanding of the Platform services involved in automatic enforcement.
 Please refer to the following documentation to learn more before continuing with this guide:

 The following diagram illustrates how policy enforcement is integrated into the data flow of segment activation:

 When a segment is first activated, Policy Service checks for applicable policies based on the following factors:

 If there are data usage labels that have only been applied to certain fields within a dataset (rather than the entire dataset), enforcement of those field-level labels on activation only occurs under the following conditions:

 Data lineage plays a key role in how policies are enforced in Platform.
 In general terms, data lineage refers to the origin of a set of data, and what happens to it (or where it moves) over time.

-In the context of Data Governance, lineage enables data usage labels to propagate from datasets to downstream services that consume their data, such as Real-time Customer Profile and destinations.
+In the context of Data Governance, lineage enables data usage labels to propagate from schemas to downstream services that consume their data, such as Real-Time Customer Profile and Destinations.
 This allows policies to be evaluated and enforced at several key points in the data’s journey through Platform, and provides context to data consumers as to why a policy violation occurred.

 In Experience Platform, policy enforcement is concerned with the following lineage:

 Each stage in the above timeline represents an entity that may contribute to policy enforcement, as outlined in the table below:

 |Data lineage stage||Role in policy enforcement|